Who may submit the information?

 What should be filled in if a field is not applicable?

 The EU-CEG development team recommends filling in "0" if a field does not apply to a particular (component of a) product.

-What are the new regulations for non-nicotine e-cigarettes?
+What are the regulations for non-nicotine e-cigarettes?

-More information can be found on the website of the Nederlandse Voedsel- en Warenautoriteit, NVWA, Rapportageverplichting producenten, importeurs, groothandelaren.
+More information can be found on the website of the Nederlandse Voedsel- en Warenautoriteit, NVWA, Rapportageverplichting producenten, importeurs, groothandelaren (Reporting obligation producers, importers, wholesalers).
 This information is only available in Dutch.

 The address where the products can be sent to is: